telavivmakers/geek_code/README.md

 A few special characters allow for the (ultimately wrong but practically useful) notion that geeks can seldom be strictly quantified.

-@

-for this variable, said trait is not very rigid, may change with time or with individual interaction.
-For example, Geeks who happen to very much enjoy Star Trek: The Next Generation, but dislike the old 60’s series might list themselves as t++@.
+@		=	for this variable, said trait is not very rigid, may change with time or with individual interaction.

+For example, Geeks who happen to very much enjoy Star Trek: Picard as a whole, but aren't sure how they like the current season might list themselves as TSTpic+++@.
-()

-for indicating “cross-overs” or ranges.
+()		=	for indicating “cross-overs” or ranges.
 Geeks who go from C+ to C— depending on the situation (i.e. mostly “C+”) could use C+(—). @ is different from () in that () has finite limits within the category, while @ ranges all over.

-'>'

-for ‘wannabe’ ratings.
+'>'		=	for ‘wannabe’ ratings.
 Indicating that while the geek is currently at one rating, they are striving to reach another.
 For example, C++>$ indicating a geek that is currently computer savvy, but wants to someday make money at it.

-$

-Indicates that this particular category is done for a living.
+$		=	Indicates that this particular category is done for a living.
 For example, UL+++$ indicates that the person utilizes Unix and gets paid for it.
 Quite a lucky geek, for sure.

-?

-Unless stated otherwise within the specific category, the ? is placed after the category identifier and indicates that the geek has no knowledge about that specific category.
+?		=	Unless stated otherwise within the specific category, the ? is placed after the category identifier and indicates that the geek has no knowledge about that specific category.
 For example, a person that has never even heard of Babylon 5, would list their Babylon 5 category as 5?

-!

-Placed BEFORE the category.
+!		=	Placed BEFORE the category.
 Unless stated otherwise, indicates that the person refuses to participate in this category.
 This is unlike the ? variable as the ? indicates lack of knowledge, while the ! indicates stubborn refusal to participate.
 For example, !E would be a person that just plain refuses to have anything to do with Emacs, while E? would be a person that doesn’t even know what Emacs is.

 ## The categories